 Our deepest gratitude to those who made that 'living end’ possible for mom...her hospice caregivers...

 [I read these eulogizing words all these years later in the wake of too many taken--a twin, a baby brother--and countless others, known and not, claimed in natural pandemics and unnatural wars, and it startles and heartens me too to think my mother actually died on such a high note... the morning after a great granddaughter was born.
 That sheen of natural grace that she exuded in life hasn't worn off in death.
 Some spirits continue to work their magic in the afterlife...
 Perhaps even in today's world threatening to erupt, the great unknown needn't be so empty.
 So yes, I've never believed in angels.
 But that doesn't mean I don't still look for them.

 THE AFTERLIFE OF WORDS * February, 2016

 Came across a translation of one of Rilke's poems 'Liebeslied' on the web-- that rang famiiar and indeed it was my own.
 From the memoir YOU ALONE ARE REAL TO ME.
-Mixed feelings about work taken without attribution (thoughtless theft in a klepto space!) but hopeful that this translation has touched readers and imbued them with the author Rilke's original intent--to fathom that singular transformative mystery.
+Surprised to find it cited without attribution but hopeful that this translation imbues readers with the author Rilke's original quest to fathom that singular transformative mystery.
 The magic of how two independent beings actually become one in love.